gregdan3/gregdan3.dev/src/content/blog/more-than-ads.md

 more information about the group than any individual exposes about themselves.
 The interests, waking hours, shopping habits, and myriad other details of a demographic can be turned into endless hyper-targeted advertising.
-Put another way, I can confidently say that
+Put another way, I feel confident that
-[this "suspiciously large overlap"](https://www.reddit.com/r/traaaaaaannnnnnnnnns/comments/plxqv1/im_not_the_only_one_whos_noticed_this_right/) was visible to corporations and their advertising technologies _long_ before any member of those several demographics realized the correlation themselves.
+[this "suspiciously large overlap"](https://www.reddit.com/r/traaaaaaannnnnnnnnns/comments/plxqv1/im_not_the_only_one_whos_noticed_this_right/) was visible to corporations and their advertising technologies _long_ before any member of those demographics realized the correlation themselves.

 <!-- can be used to identify interests which a subset of those users have that might -->
 <!---->